Siddharth-2954/summerinternship2024_D23IT177/README.md

 ### ╰┈➤ Day 3: Image Error Resolution and System Update
 - **Tasks :**
-Resolved the product image error and ensured that images are now displaying properly Deepened understanding of React components and started applying them in the project Updated the expense management system based on the review
+  - Resolved the product image error and ensured that images are now displaying properly
+  - Understanding of React components and started applying them in the project
+  - Updated the expense management system based on the review